François Corriveau: Member of the Provincial Legislature

 Corriveau was first elected to the National Assembly in a by-election held on April 15, 2002 with 48% of the vote.
 Liberal candidate Isabelle Melançon finished second with 28% of the vote.

 Corriveau was only the second ADQ member ever to be elected to the National Assembly.
 His victory surprised most observers and temporarily boosted the ADQ's exposure in the media.

 In the 2003 election, Corriveau finished second with 33% of the vote, behind Parti Québécois (PQ) candidate Marjolain Dufour (41%).

 Federal politics

 In December 2006, Corriveau clinched the Conservative nomination for a seat in the riding of Manicouagan in the 2008 federal election.
-However he declared in August 2008 that he renounced his candidacy in order to become clerk of the city of Baie-Comeau.
+However, he declared in August 2008 that he was renouncing his candidacy in order to become clerk of the city of Baie-Comeau.
 He is still in good terms with the Conservative Party.
 Corriveau's replacement as Manicouagan's Conservative nominee was pharmacist Pierre Breton.

 Corriveau was named the Conservative candidate for the riding of Manicouagan again for the 2019 federal election, finishing third.